-Criteria JORC Code Explanation Lucapa Commentary Grade estimation for reporting Mineral Resources and Ore Reserves Description of the sample type and the spatial arrangement of drilling or sampling designed for grade estimation.
-The sample crush size and its relationship to that achievable in a commercial treatment plant.
-Total number of diamonds greater than the specified and reported lower cut-off sieve size.
-Total weight of diamonds greater than the specified and reported lower cut-off sieve size.
-The sample grade above the specified lower cut-off sieve size.
-No diamond resources are reported.
-No diamond reserves are reported.
-Value estimation Valuations should not be reported for samples of diamonds processed using total liberation method, which is commonly used for processing exploration samples.
-To the extent that such information is not deemed commercially sensitive, Public Reports should include: diamonds quantities by appropriate screen size per facies or depth. details of parcel valued. number of stones, carats, lower size cut-off per facies or depth.
+Criteria JORC Code Explanation Lucapa Commentary diamonds quantities by appropriate screen size per facies or depth. details of parcel valued. number of stones, carats, lower size cut-off per facies or depth.
 The average \$/carat and \$/tonne value at the selected bottom cut-off should be reported in US Dollars.
 The value per carat is of critical importance in demonstrating project value.
 The basis for the price (e.g. dealer buying price, dealer selling price, etc.).
 An assessment of diamond breakage.
-No diamond value estimates are reported.
-Security and integrity An assessment of diamond breakage.
-Accredited process audit.
+Security and integrity Accredited process audit.
 Whether samples were sealed after excavation.
 Valuer location, escort, delivery, cleaning losses, reconciliation with recorded sample carats and number of stones.
 Core samples washed prior to treatment for micro diamonds.
 Audit samples treated at alternative facility.
 Results of tailings checks.
 Recovery of tracer monitors used in sampling and treatment.
 Geophysical (logged) density and particle density.
 Cross validation of sample weights, wet and dry, with hole volume and density, moisture factor.
 There has been no accredited process audit.
 Samples were continuously monitored by mine security personnel and Angolan State diamond security personnel during transport and storage.
+No diamonds were recovered.
 Microdiamonds were not processed.
 No audit samples were collected because of the nature of the samples.
 Tailings have not been checked for indicators.
 Geophysical densities were not determined.
-The processed volume has been reconciled to insitu volume based on surveyed pit volumes.
-Tonnage treated is based on a bucket factor reconciled to a weightometer unit on the plant which was only operational for a portion of the treatment of the sample.
-This bucket factor has been applied to the remainder of the sample.
+Cross validation of weights with pit volume and density is not considered appropriate for the stage of exploration.
 Classification • In addition to general requirements to assess volume and density there is a need to relate stone frequency (stones per cubic metre or tonne) to stone size (carats per stone) to derive grade (carats per tonne).
 The elements of uncertainty in these estimates should be considered, and classification developed accordingly.
 No resource is classified in this report.